 | Total face value | ~$3,500 annually | ~$2,200–$2,500 annually |

-The structural difference: Amex Platinum delivers more total face-value credit, but the credits are more fragmented (quarterly, monthly) and require active management to capture.
-CSR delivers less total face-value credit but the credits are larger, fewer in number, and easier to capture passively.
-Travellers who find the Amex "coupon book" structure exhausting tend to prefer CSR even at lower nominal credit value.
+The structural difference: the Amex Platinum delivers more total face-value credit, but the credits are more fragmented (quarterly, monthly) and require active management to capture.
+The CSR delivers less total face-value credit, but the credits are larger, fewer, and easier to capture passively.
+Travellers who find the Amex "coupon book" exhausting tend to prefer the CSR even at lower nominal credit value.

-The realised value depends heavily on lifestyle fit.
-An Amex Platinum cardholder who uses Equinox ($300), Resy regularly ($400), streaming services ($300), Uber ($320), Walmart+ ($155), Oura Ring ($200), and Lululemon ($300) captures roughly $1,975 in lifestyle credits alone before any travel credit.
-A cardholder who uses none of those captures $0 from those credits and is paying $895 for the remaining travel and dining benefits — a meaningfully different value calculation.
+Realised value depends heavily on lifestyle fit.
+An Amex Platinum holder who uses Equinox ($300), Resy regularly ($400), streaming ($300), Uber ($320), Walmart+ ($155), Oura ($200), and Lululemon ($300) captures roughly $1,975 in lifestyle credits alone before any travel credit.
+A holder who uses none of those captures $0 from them and is paying $895 for the remaining travel and dining benefits — a materially different calculation.

 The lounge networks are the single biggest structural differentiator between the two cards in 2026.